 5 things you should know about online education

 The advent of online education has drastically changed the education landscape.
 It has opened up a world of new opportunities for anyone interested in learning — and the skyrocketing numbers reflect that.
 In the last 15 years, enrollment in online courses in the US has more than quadrupled.
-About a third of all college students are now taking at least one online course.
+In fact, in an article by BroadbandSearch, "How Did the Internet Change the Way We Learn?" more than five million students are now taking at least one online class per year.

 With its rapid evolution, there is still a lot to learn.
 We know where we’ve been with online education, we know where we are today, but do we how much do we know about where we’re headed?